appveyor/website/src/docs/appveyor-yml.md

 #    - [UI]         # 1st job
 #    - [DAL, BL]    # 2nd job

-# scripts to run before tests
+# scripts to run before tests (working directory and environment changes are persisted from the previous steps such as "before_build")
 before_test:
   - echo script1
   - ps: Write-Host "script1"

-# scripts to run after tests
-after_test:

 # to run your custom scripts instead of automatic tests
 test_script:
   - echo This is my custom test script

+# scripts to run after tests
+after_test:

 # to disable automatic tests
 #test: off